rackerlabs/docs-aws/docs/billing/index.rst

 -------

 Rackspace provides detailed views of your AWS billing data by resource tags.
-Tags must use a key from the following list (case-sensitive) to be included in these views:
+The views include only tags with a key from the following list (case-sensitive):

 * BusinessUnit
 * Group